Bertrand256/dash-masternode-tool/README.md

 ### Broadcasting information about Masternode.
 To broadcast information about your Masternode, click the button "Start Masternode using Trezor".
 This step will cause  dialogs for Trezor PIN/password to show up and finally Trezor will ask you for broadcast-message signature.

+### Download executable version
+The application is written in Python, but to run it requires several libraries, which in turn require installation of the C++ compiler.
+All in all, preparation is not very trivial for non-technical people, especially in Linux OS.

+Therefore, in addition to providing source code in Github, I've also released binary versions for all three major operating systems - Mac OS, Windows (32 and 64-bit) and Linux.
+More specifically, applications is "compiled" and tested under the following OS distributions:
+* Windows 7 64-bit
+* Mac OSX El Capitan 10.11.6
+* Linux Debian Jessie

+The latest release can be found under: https://github.com/Bertrand256/dash-masternode-tool/releases/latest

 ### Transfering funds (version >= 0.9.4)
 Beginning with version 0.9.4 DMT you can transfer MN earnings.
 This works in a bit different way, than with other Dash wallets - DMT gives a user 100% control on which 'unspent transaction outputs' (utxo) he/she whishes to transfer.
 This eliminates the need of 'Coin control' functionality, implemented in some wallets.